India–Japan relations: Post-Cold War

 Relations between the two nations reached a brief low in 1998 as a result of Pokhran-II, an Indian nuclear weapons test that year.
 Japan imposed sanctions on India following the test, which included the suspension of all political exchanges and the cutting of economic assistance.
 These sanctions were lifted three years later.
 Relations improved exponentially following this period, as bilateral ties between the two nations improved once again, to the point where the Japanese prime minister, Shinzo Abe was to be the chief guest at India's 2014 Republic Day parade.

-A memorial to Subhas Chandra Bose in the Renkōji Temple, Tokyo.
-Bose's ashes are stored in the temple in a golden pagoda.

 In 2014, the Indian PM Narendra Modi visited Japan.
 During his tenure as the Chief Minister of Gujarat, Modi had maintained good ties with the Japanese PM Shinzo Abe.
 His 2014 visit further strengthened the ties between the two countries, and resulted in several key agreements, including the establishment of a "Special Strategic Global Partnership".

-Modi visited Japan for the second time as Prime Minister in November 2016.
+Modi visited Japan for the second time as prime minister in November 2016.
 During the meeting, India and Japan signed the "Agreement for Cooperation in Peaceful Uses of Nuclear Energy", a landmark civil nuclear agreement, under which Japan supplied nuclear reactors, fuel, and technology to India.
 India is not a signatory to the non-Proliferation Treaty (NPT) and is the only non-signatory to receive an exemption from Japan.
 The two sides also signed agreements on manufacturing skill development in India, cooperation in space, earth sciences, agriculture, forestry and fisheries, transport and urban development.

 Yogendra Puranik, popularly known as Yogi, became the first elected India-born City Councillor in Japan, to represent the City Council of Edogawa City in Tokyo.
 His victory was well received by the mass public and media, not just in India and Japan but across the globe including China.

 Economic relations

-In August 2000, the Japanese Prime Minister visited India.
+In August 2000, the Japanese prime minister visited India.
 At this meeting, Japan and India agreed to establish a "Japan-India Global Partnership in the 21st Century."
-Indian Prime Minister Vajpayee visited Japan in December 2001, where both Prime Ministers issued the "Japan-India Joint Declaration."
-In April 2005, Japanese Prime Minister Koizumi visited India and signed Joint Statement "Japan-India Partnership in the New Asian Era: Strategic Orientation of Japan-India Global Partnership."
+Indian prime minister Vajpayee visited Japan in December 2001, where both prime ministers issued the "Japan-India Joint Declaration."
+In April 2005, Japanese prime minister Koizumi visited India and signed Joint Statement "Japan-India Partnership in the New Asian Era: Strategic Orientation of Japan-India Global Partnership."

 Japan is the 3rd largest investor in the Indian economy with cumulative FDI inflows of $30.27 billion from 2000 to 2019, contributing 7.2% to India's total FDI inflows during the same period.
 The imports to India from Japan stood at $12.77 billion from 2018 to 2019, making it India's 14th largest import partner.